luluzhou1/alinush.github.io/_includes/refs.md

 [^Bamieh18]: **Discovering the Fourier Transform: A Tutorial on Circulant Matrices, Circular Convolution, and the DFT**, by Bassam Bamieh, 2018

+[^Bara01]: **How to go beyond the black-box simulation barrier**, by Barak, B., *in Proceedings 42nd IEEE Symposium on Foundations of Computer Science*, 2001

 [^Bd93]: **One-Way Accumulators: A Decentralized Alternative to Digital Signatures**, by Benaloh, Josh and de Mare, Michael, *in EUROCRYPT '93*, 1994

 [^BenO83]: **Another advantage of free choice (Extended Abstract)**, by Michael Ben-Or, *in Proceedings of the second annual {ACM} symposium on Principles of distributed computing  - {PODC} {\textquotesingle}83*, 1983, [[URL]](https://doi.org/10.1145%2F800221.806707)